Using Proxies for Efficient Handling of Remote Multidimensional Data

 Descripción de la imagen

 Although fetch and __getitem__ have distinct functions, they work together to facilitate efficient access to data. fetch manages the loading of data into the local cache by checking if the necessary chunks are available.
-If they are not, it downloads them from the remote source for future access.
+If they are not, it downloads them from the remote source i to the proxy cache for future access.

 On the other hand, __getitem__ handles the indexing and retrieval of data through a NumPy array, allowing access to specific subsets.
 Before accessing the data, __getitem__ calls fetch to ensure that the necessary chunks are in the cache.
 If the data is not present in the cache, fetch takes care of downloading it from its original location (for example, from disk or an external source).
 This ensures that when __getitem__ performs the indexing operation, it has immediate access to the data without interruptions.

-An important detail is that, while both fetch and __getitem__ ensure the necessary data is available, they may download more information than required because they download entire chunks.
-However, this can be advantageous when accessing large remote arrays, as it acts as an efficient data prefetcher.
-Note that data is always compressed during the complete workflow, which optimizes both storage and transfer.
+An important detail is that, while both fetch and __getitem__ ensure the necessary data is available, they may download more information than required because they download entire chunks (and not just the required slice).
+However, this can be advantageous for two reasons.
+Firstly, often one wants to access multiple slices of a large remote arrays within a script, and thus slices may overlap with already-downloaded chunks from a previous fetch; by fetching the whole chunk in the first slice, one already has the data locally for future slice commands, thus implementing an efficient data prefetcher.
+Secondly, by sending the whole (compressed) chunk, the data is always compressed during the complete workflow (file transfer and storage), which reduces storage space, file transfer time, and processing overheads.

-As we have seen, every time that we downloaded a chunk, the size of the local file increased by a fix amount (around 0.64 MB).
-This is because the chunks (whose size is around 6.4 MB) are compressed with the Codec.GROK codec, which has been configured to reduce the size of the data by a constant factor of 10.
+As we have seen, every time that we downloaded a chunk, the size of the local file increased by a fixed amount (around 0.64 MB).
+This is because the chunks (whose uncompressed data occupies around 6.4 MB) are compressed with the Codec.GROK codec, which has been configured to reduce the size of the data by a constant factor of 10.
 This means that the compressed data occupies only one-tenth of the space that it would occupy without compression.
-This reduction in data size optimizes both storage and transfer, as data is always handled in a compressed state when downloading or storing images, which accelerates the transfer process.
+This reduction in data size optimizes both storage and transfer, as data is always handled in a compressed state when downloading or storing images, accelerating the transfer process (by a factor of 10).